AHupuJR/EFNet/README.md

 ```
 @inproceedings{sun2022event,
+  title={Event-Based Fusion for Motion Deblurring with Cross-modal Attention},
-      author = {Sun, Lei and Sakaridis, Christos and Liang, Jingyun and Jiang, Qi and Yang, Kailun and Sun, Peng and Ye, Yaozu and Wang, Kaiwei and Van Gool, Luc},
+  author={Sun, Lei and Sakaridis, Christos and Liang, Jingyun and Jiang, Qi and Yang, Kailun and Sun, Peng and Ye, Yaozu and Wang, Kaiwei and Gool, Luc Van},
-      title = {Event-Based Fusion for Motion Deblurring with Cross-modal Attention},
-      booktitle = {European Conference on Computer Vision (ECCV)},
+  booktitle={European Conference on Computer Vision},
-      year = 2022
+  pages={412--428},
+  year={2022},
+  organization={Springer}
 }
 ```